 This would give you the type of homemade ping pong table that you always desired to have.

-In case you are not sure about the companies who serve the best spares that require to make ping pong table, you can always choose to look at options that you have available on the internet.
+In case you are not sure about the companies who serve the best spares that require making a ping pong table, you can always choose to look at options that you have available on the internet.

 This step guide along with pictures and video can help you make the assembly process a lot easier.

-What is the best material to make a ping pong table?
+What is the best material to make/DIY a ping pong table?